Updated: Nov 6, 2022

 When you're calmer and emotionally stronger, see if you can explore the thoughts (e.g., “I’m not good enough”) with an attitude of kindness, a beginner’s mind, and wisdom.

-Kindness - try not to beat yourself up.
+Kindness - be empathetic and try not to beat yourself up.

-Beginner's mind - be curious and open to possibilities.
+Beginner's mind - be curious and open to alternative ways of thinking.

 Wisdom - understand the causes, conditions, and context that trigger the thoughts.